younes-ammari/me/README.md

 Added the `Mon 3 Jan 2022`

-Last update on Fri Jun 20 2025
+Last update on Sat Jun 21 2025

 **194 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with horror, by Gabot ❤️
+🤖 This README.md is updated with love, by Gabot ❤️